-Because occupations involving physical labor dominate the local economy, Brackenridge is generally considered to be a blue-collar town.
-37.82% of the Brackenridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Brackenridge is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brackenridge is a borough of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Brackenridge who work in office and administrative support (18.41%), sales jobs (14.14%), and healthcare (10.85%).

-The percentage of adults in Brackenridge with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.54% of adults in Brackenridge have a bachelor's degree or advanced degree.
+The citizens of Brackenridge are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in Brackenridge have a bachelor's degree or advanced degree

 The per capita income in Brackenridge in 2022 was $28,054, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $112,216 for a family of four.
 However, Brackenridge contains both very wealthy and poor people as well.